ftlabs/fruitmachine/docs/removing-and-destroying.md

 ## Destroying and removing

 Eventually a module has to be destroyed.
 To do this you simply call `mymodule.destroy()`.
-This does more than just run your modules's defined `destroy` logic.
+This does more than just run your module's defined `destroy` logic.
 When destroy is called on a module it recursively calls `.destroy()` on any descendant modules (from the bottom up).

 **Destroy does the following:**